 This is a composition for voice, string trio, sax, and keyboard funded by the PRS Foundation which began with a walk.
-It was based on five days spent walking and camping along the Peddars Way.
-The structure is based on the geography of The Peddars Way, (a First Century Roman Road that was pushed through the heartland of Iceni territory, probably as a means of military domination, shortly after Boudicca’s failed rebellion of around 60 AD), using both the coordinates and resonances of the churches along the way as compositional material.
+It was based on five days spent hiking and camping along the Peddars Way.
+The structure is created using the latitude and longitude of the churches on The Peddars Way, (a First Century Roman Road that was pushed through the heartland of Iceni territory, probably as a means of military domination, shortly after Boudicca’s failed rebellion of around 60 AD), using both the coordinates and resonances of those churches as compositional material.
 The Way runs straight across Suffolk and Norfolk, forking off at Stanton Char near Ixworth, from what was probably the main Roman road to Venta Icenorum, towards what might have been a Roman ferry port a bit north of Holme Next the Sea, which is now lost to the North Sea (sorry, there a a lot of qualifiers in that last sentence).

 This is combined with some lyric borrowings from Plainchant (and it was cool getting used to the four line notation), namely the Dies Irae and an Ave Regina Caelorum.
 After all, she was the queen, but one about to lead her tribal host into what was almost complete annihilation at the hands of the Roman Legions.